-From eco-friendly stocking stuffers to conscious gift exchange goodies, read on to discover our favourite ethical and sustainable Christmas gifts and holiday presents.
+From more eco-friendly stocking stuffers to conscious gift exchange goodies, read on to discover our favourite more sustainable Christmas gifts and holiday presents.

 This year, like every year, we want to encourage you to find gifts that don’t cost the Earth.
-Supporting sustainable and ethical brands has never been more important, but it has also never been easier.
+Supporting more sustainable brands has never been more important, and it has also never been easier.

 Also have a look at creative classes and workshops such as pottery, cooking displays, fermentation classes, woodwork, jewellery making, and much more.